Skip To Main Content

 Homeless Education Resources

 Pennsylvania's Education for Children and Youth Experiencing Homelessness Program was established to make sure homeless youth have access to a free and appropriate public education while removing barriers that homeless children face.
 Its goal is to have the educational process and student services continue as uninterrupted as possible while the children are in homeless situations.
 Some of the other main objectives of Pennsylvania's Education for Children and Youth Experiencing Homelessness Program are to increase awareness about the needs of homeless children, explain current laws and policies, and provide practical tips for working with homeless children.
+The McKinney-Vento Homeless Assistance Improvement Act of 2001 requires all school districts to inform parents/guardians of their rights under this act.
+Specifically, it states that, pending any dispute resolution regarding school placement, a school district must immediately enroll a homeless student in the student’s school of origin or other school selected on the basis of the child’s best interest and provide a written explanation of the rights of appeal to the parent/guardian of the student.

 McKinney-Vento Homeless Education Assistance Improvements Act of 2001

+On July 22, 1987, the Stewart B. McKinney Homeless Assistance Act became public law.
+This was the first comprehensive federal law dealing with the problems of homelessness in America.
+Recently included in the 2001 No Child Left Behind Act, it is now called the McKinney-Vento Homeless Education Assistance Improvements Act of 2001.
 The Education for Homeless Children and Youths (EHCY) program, authorized under the McKinney-Vento Homeless Assistance Act (McKinney-Vento Act), is designed to address the needs of homeless children and youths and ensure educational rights and protections for these children and youths.
 The Every Student Succeeds Act (ESSA) amended the McKinney-Vento Act, and changes made by the ESSA will take effect on October 1, 2016.

 Pennsylvania Department of Education Homeless Education